Herbert Douglas Anthony

 ('b'.
 Fulham, 24 June 1892 – 10 June 1968) was an English mathematician, the headmaster of Elmfield College and of Kilburn Grammar School.

 Anthony attended Latymer Upper School and was an open mathematics scholar at Queens' College, Cambridge.

 In the First World War, he served in the Loyal North Lancashire Regiment and the Royal Engineers.
-After the war, he became a Wesleyan minister, and taught mathematics at Richmond College (part of London University) and then Westminster College, a school for teachers.
+After the war, he became a Wesleyan minister, and taught mathematics at Richmond College (part of London University) and then Westminster College, London, which trained teachers.
 He became headmaster of Elmfield, near York, England, in 1929, and was later headmaster of the Kilburn Grammar School in London.
 After serving in the army again during the Second World War, he was promoted to Colonel and became Chief Inspector of Army Education at the War Office.